tom-bleher/epicChargeSharing/README.md

 ## Contact

-For questions or contributions, please open an issue on GitHub.
+For questions or contributions, please open an issue on GitHub or contact in [tombleher@tauex.tau.ac.il](mailto:tombleher@tauex.tau.ac.il)

 ## Acknowledgements

-The simulation utilizes the analytical model for signal pad sharing as presented in arXiv:2007.09528, M. Tornago et al.
+The simulation utilizes the analytical model for signal pad sharing as presented in arXiv:2007.09528 by M. Tornago et al.

 ## Cite